szw/md/README.md

 ## Sublime Text 3 Build System

-You can easily plugin the viewers into ST3 Build System:

-Create 2 files in your `Packages/User` directory (on macOS it will be `~/Library/Application\ Support/Sublime\ Text\ 3/Packages/User`):
+You can easily plugin the viewers into ST3 Build System.
+Create 2 files in your `Packages/User` directory (on macOS it could be `~/Library/Application\ Support/Sublime\ Text\ 3/Packages/User`).

 <table>
     <thead>